 Well listeners.
 This is a bit exciting and no mistake.
 This week I got a message via the blog from a lady called Julie Livsey – the creator of ‘White Horse Pacified’ – part of the West Swindon Sculpture trail.
 So this post is White Horse Pacified Rides again!

 Said Julie: “It was a lovely surprise to see the image of my sculpture The White Horse Pacified in your article about the Swindon Sculpture Trail.
-It was constructed in 1987 when I was Artist in Residence for Thamesdown CC.
+In 1987, when artist in residence for Thamesdown CC , the horse got commissioned.
 The poet Carol Ann Duffy was Poet in Residence the same year.

-If you would like any further information about how and why the sculpture was commissioned I would be very happy to answer your questions.
+If you want any further information about the ins and out of this sculpture I‘m happy to answer your questions.
 With best wishes Julie Livsey”

 Wasn’t that lovely?
-She’s also very kindly scanned and sent across the leaflet about the sculpture so hopefully you can see it all okay.
+She also kindly scanned and sent across the leaflet about the sculpture.
 So here it is – straight from the horse’s mouth as it were…

 But gale force winds and heavy rain played havoc with her efforts and the Mayor of Thamesdown Peter Owen and council leader Tony Mayer had to unveil the work under the cover of a large tent.